The Arts League Course Calendar

 Oil paint is a flexible and forgiving medium with an intimidating reputation.
 This good-natured boot camp will focus on speed and dynamism, developing students’ comfort level and joy when working with oils.
 Classes will work from a still life, spending one or two sessions on each painting.
 In addition to color, value and accuracy, students will learn enough easy-to-follow safety practices so that they may set up a home studio affordably.

-NOTE: THERE IS A $25 MATERIALS FEE FOR THIS CLASS.
+NOTE: A $25 MATERIALS FEE IS INCLUDED WITH THIS CLASS.

 Teacher Info: